If you are just beginning your funding search, here are some answers to some basic questions:

 Working for the UA as a Graduate Assistant or as an employee is often a good way to fund a graduate education.
 Talk to your department and to other departments about Graduate Assistant positions, remember that non-academic units also have GA positions.
 Find more information on working at the UA through Human Resources.

 Be sure to be in contact with the Office of Scholarships and Financial Aid for cost planning, information on loans, and more.

 How do international students find funding?

 Funding for international students can be a challenge.
-You can find an article with tips for international students here.
+We have a helpful article with tips for international students.